 - Don’t skip the olive oil.
 It’s easy to forget to drizzle the breaded cauliflower florets with olive oil before you air fry them (I speak from experience), but if you can help it, don’t skip this step!
 Even with the oil, the air fried cauliflower is heads and shoulders lighter than regular fried cauliflower.
 And without it, the veggies won’t get nearly as brown and crispy.

 - Work in batches.
 Make sure to arrange the cauliflower florets in a single layer in the air fryer basket, leaving a little space between each one.
 If they’re too crowded, they’ll steam as they cook, and they won’t crisp up.
 Depending on the size of your air fryer, you’ll likely need to work in batches.
-Note: we have the SkinnyTaste Air Fryer and we really love it.

 Air Fryer Cauliflower Serving Suggestions